Visit our new volunteer website at volunteers.alzheimerniagara.ca for up-to-date volunteer information and training!

 The Alzheimer Society of Niagara Region relies on the support of people like you.
 In just a few hours a week you can help to improve the quality of life for individuals and families in your own community living with Alzheimer's disease or other dementia.
 Please review our volunteer opportunities to determine which one best fits your lifestyle.
+All of our volunteers are provided with training to help them in their role(s).
 Our volunteer coordinator is always available to answer any question you may have:

 Coordinator of Volunteer Programs